Akin125/incourse-cal/README.md

 1. **Input Scores**
    - Enter your name (optional), class, and scores for Anatomy, Biochemistry, Physiology (300L incourse and 200L MBE).
 2. **Calculate**
-   - The app computes your aggregate and eligibility for the MBE using INCOHS rules.
+   - The app computes your aggregate and required score for the MBE using OAU COHS rules.
 3. **Download Report**
    - You can download a PNG report of your results for your personal use.